benjaminion/upgrading-ethereum-book/src/book.md

 `parent_root` is used to make sure that this block is a direct child of the last block we processed.

 In order to calculate `state_root`, the proposer is expected to run the state transition with the block before propagating it.
 After the beacon node has processed the block, the state roots are compared to ensure they match.
-This is the mechanism for tying the whole system together and making sure that all validators and beacon nodes are always working off the same version of state (absent any short-term forks).
+This is the mechanism for tying the whole system together and making sure that all validators and beacon nodes are always working off the same version of state (in the absence of short-term forks).

 If any of these is incorrect, then the block is invalid with respect to the current beacon state and will be ignored.